learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - The "choice" field for classroom furnishings and floating resources now accepts up to 200 characters.
 - Added a default FAQ page at /faq (/faq.html should also work).
 - Timeslots for classrooms and floating resources on the resources page are no longer grouped if they occur <15 minutes apart.
+- Added a new tag `grade_increment_date` that allows admins to adjust when student grades increment (e.g. before or after a summer program).

 Minor bug fixes
 ~~~~~~~~~~~~~~~